Fizza-Ashfaq/Fizza-Ashfaq/README.md

 <img src="/Resources/banner.png" alt="Hello world">

 <h4 align="left">Hi!
-My name is Fizza and I'm a Software Engineer exploring the exciting world of Data Science.
-With a strong foundation in MERN stack development from building scalable APIs to crafting user-friendly UIs, I’m now diving deeper into the art of transforming data into insights.
+My name is Fizza and I'm a Software Engineer exploring the ever-evolving world of Cybersecurity.
+With a strong foundation in the MERN stack — from building scalable APIs to crafting user-friendly UIs — I’m now diving into securing the systems that power them.

-I love solving real-world problems, whether it’s developing apps that make daily life easier or analyzing data to uncover meaningful patterns.
-Currently, I’m sharpening my skills in Python, Pandas, SQL, and Machine Learning, while bringing my background in full-stack development to create end-to-end, data-driven solutions.
+I love tackling real-world problems, whether it’s strengthening applications against vulnerabilities or learning how ethical hacking can protect users and data.
+Currently, I’m sharpening my skills in Python, Network Security, and Penetration Testing, while leveraging my background in full-stack development to understand security from the inside out.

 What excites me most?
-The blend of creativity and logic—using code to tell stories hidden in data, and building tools that empower people to make smarter decisions.
+The constant challenge — thinking like an attacker to build stronger defenses, and turning curiosity into protection.

-Always curious, always learning, and always open to opportunities where I can grow, contribute, and innovate.</h4>
+Always curious, always learning, and always open to opportunities where I can grow, contribute, and make the digital world a little safer.</h4>